OutSystems/docs-product/src/develop/troubleshoot/inspect-http-requests-mobile.md

 * On Android the app needs the overlay permission to show the network toolbar.
 Turn on the option **Allow display over other apps**.
 * Resources that are loaded by the WebView are not visible on the Android screen.
 We recommend using Chrome to view all requests.
+* A device may already be using the three-finger gesture for a built-in action.
+Check the gesture settings on the device and try turning off the gesture before using the network inspector.